-Wishtoyo’s Inter-Tribal Cultural and Marine Science Summer Field Study in partnership with Pitzer youth to College program
+Wishtoyo’s Inter-Tribal Cultural and Marine Science Summer Field Study

-Wishtoyo's Inter-Tribal Cultural and Marine Science Summer Field Study was established in 2013 as an Inter-Tribal High School Summer program that offers Native American students an opportunity to engage in cultural and marine science studies through lectures, field study, and hands on activities while creating alliances and forming a support network with strategic planning for academic achievement toward higher education with Mentors, Teachers, Elders and in partnership with Pitzer Native American Youth 2 College Program (Summer 2016 Application), MERITO Foundation, Channel Islands National Marine Sanctuary, and the Chumash Maritime Association.
+Wishtoyo's Inter-Tribal Cultural and Marine Science Summer Field Study was established in 2013 as an Inter-Tribal High School Summer program that offers Native American students an opportunity to engage in cultural and marine science studies through lectures, field study, and hands on activities while creating alliances and forming a support networks with strategic planning for academic achievement toward higher education with Mentors, Teachers, Elders and in partnership with Pitzer Native American Youth 2 College Program, MERITO Foundation, Channel Islands National Marine Sanctuary, and the Chumash Maritime Association.
 Students experience an increase in marine science knowledge and appreciation for their own traditional knowledge of the ocean through intercultural exchange, snorkeling & kayaking through marine protected areas, and study of the island and costal marine ecosystems.
 This program is inter-tribal student exchange from inland, desert, mountain, and coastal tribes' traditional relationships with the ocean and other water bodies provides a dynamic atmosphere for both learning and teaching.

 It was wonderful to be back at Wishtoyo once again.
 Before the arrival of Europeans, my People (the Mexica) traded and connected with the Chumash People.
 Each time I step onto Wishtoyo I feel as if once again the threads connecting our Peoples are being mended.
 The land is so beautiful, and it’s an amazing feeling to know at least this part of the land, the village, is being taken care by its People.
 As the land does not belong to the People rather the People belong to the land.